rishirattanpal/Image-Classification-On-Cifar-100/README.md

 Implementations in pytorch of different network architectures for image classification on the Cifar-100 dataset

 ### Simple CNN
+Network that serves the foundation for future models I make

 ```mermaid
 graph TD